openmobilehub/android-omh-storage/docs/markdown/getting-started.md

 ## Installation

-To integrate a storage provider into your React Native project, follow the specific steps for each provider:
+To integrate a storage provider into your Android project, follow the specific steps for each provider:

 - [Google Drive](https://openmobilehub.github.io/android-omh-storage/docs/plugin-googledrive-gms)
 - [OneDrive](https://openmobilehub.github.io/android-omh-storage/docs/plugin-onedrive)